TyperIgor/Twitter-Analyses/README.md

 ## 💻 Preconditions

-Antes de começar, verifique se você atendeu aos seguintes requisitos:
+before start, make sure you have met the following requirements:

-* Você instalou a versão mais recente do .Net (5.0 or 6.0)
+* You have instaled .Net version (5.0 or 6.0)
-* Você tem uma máquina  Windows / Linux / Mac.
-Todos são compatíveis
+* You operational system is Windows / Linux / Mac.

 ## 🚀 Getting Start <TwitterAnalysis>